kennycason/kennycason/posts/2023-06-27-war-strategy-board-game.markdown

 - In order to verify the "interesting-ness" of the game, I'm aiming to building a video game + AI in order to help with testing.
 	- AI v1.0 will use Mini-Max + Monte-Carlo searches.
 	- AI v2.0 will use Neural Networks.
-	- The hope is that by observating games played by the NN-backed AI, as well as playing games against the AI, it will more clear if the game has any problems, such as over powered pieces, strategies, or any other problems.
+	- The hope is that by observing games played by the NN-backed AI, as well as playing games against the AI, it will more clear if the game has any problems, such as over powered pieces, strategies, or any other problems.
 Upon discovering a problem, the rule-sets can be updated and the AI re-trained, re-evaluated, rinse and repeat.

 ### Photo Album

 <img src="/images/war/war-evan-and-steve-beta-testers.jpeg" width="100%"/>

-My good friends Evan and Steve who were the first two to play test the game as well as numerous convsersations, ideas, and feedback.
+My good friends Evan and Steve who were the first two to play test the game as well as numerous conversations, ideas, and feedback.
 Thanks!

 ---------------------
 <img src="/images/war/war-midgame.jpeg" width="100%"/>

 Mid-game.
-Gray team has the right side hill access well defended with their `Tank`, `Bomber`, `Artillary`, and `Missile`.
+Gray team has the right side hill access well defended with their `Tank`, `Bomber`, `Artillery`, and `Missile`.
 Meanwhile Black team has a pretty strong hold on the center hill with 4 `Infantry` units backed by a `Bomber` and a rearward `Missile`.

 ---------------------